 Online Casino Suppliers

 All of the laws and policies established by these government regulators are expected to be followed by the next step down in the casino service chain - the suppliers.
-We use the term “online casino suppliers” here to refer to both online casino operators and the developers that provide the games and backend software that power these online casino sites.
+We use the term “online casino suppliers” here to refer to both online casino operators and the developers that provide the games and backend software that power the operators.

-And of course, at the core of everything is you, the gambler.
-As both the primary source of a majority of the revenue in the online casino industry and the starting point for the problem gambling that is the primary reason for responsible gambling initiatives in the first place, gamblers are placed in the unique position of being a sector that has to be both protected from the risks of gambling but not driving them all away outright.
+At the core of everything is you, the gamblers.
+As both the primary source of a majority of the revenue in the casino industry and the starting point for the problem gambling that is the primary reason for responsible gambling initiatives in the first place, gamblers are placed in the unique position of being a sector that has to be both protected from the risks of gambling but not driving them all away outright.

 Although all of the other sectors of the industry do everything within their capabilities to guide players and promote safe, fun, and responsible gambling, the players themselves also share a similar responsibility to keep their habits under control and not fall into the psychological traps that are ever rampant in the world of gambling.

 At the end of the day, responsible gambling is just a simple matter of ensuring that every player’s gambling experience is not only safe but enjoyable.
 As we said at the beginning of this article, “it’s just a game” - and while there have been a significant number of instances of problem gambling, the industry as a whole has come together to deploy measures and resources to protect players from slipping into the dark side of the casino.